storageos/tutorials/openshift37/020-use-volumes.md

 List volumes:
 `oc get pv,pvc`{{execute}}

-List volumes with StorageOS cli:
+List volumes with the StorageOS CLI:
-`storageos --host 127.0.0.1 -u $STORAGEOS_USER -p $STORAGEOS_PASSWORD volume ls`{{execute}}
+`storageos volume ls`{{execute}}

-See the status of the volume with oc cli and verify the volume is successfully allocated.
+See the status of the volume with the oc cli and verify the volume is successfully allocated.

 `oc describe pvc`{{execute}}